Law & Economics Center

 The Henry G. Manne Program in Law & Economics Studies promotes law and economics scholarship by funding faculty research and hosting policy-relevant research roundtables and academic conferences.

-The Attorneys General Education Program offers courses that provide broad-based understanding of economic and public policy issues to state attorneys general and their staff lawyers.
+The Attorneys General Education Program offers courses that provide broad-based understanding of economic and public policy issues to state attorneys general, states solicitors general, and their staff lawyers.

 The Civil Justice Academy provides balanced educational programs on a range of civil litigation issues for the benefit of Members of the U.S. Congress, their staff, and their constituents.